 - For a chemical-free option, heat guns can be used to remove paint.
 Once heated, simply use a scraper or putty knife to remove the finish.

-Tip: Use inexpensive, disposable brushes to apply removers so you can throw them away after use.
+Tip: To apply removers, use inexpensive, disposable brushes so you can throw them away after use.